ballerina-platform/module-ballerina-messaging/README.md

 ## Message Store Service

-A message store service, defined by the `messaging:Service` type, can be attached to a `messaging:Listener` to process messages retrieved from the message store.
+A message store service, defined by the `messaging:StoreService` type, can be attached to a `messaging:Listener` to process messages retrieved from the message store.
 This service exposes a single remote method, `onMessage`, which is invoked when a new message is received.